foundersandcoders/LIFT02/HITL_Docs/FUNCTIONAL.md

   - Work style/pattern adjustment
   - Other (free form text)

-### Workplace Adjustments Management
+### Workplace Actions Management
 - Aggregated view of all assigned actions
-- Ability to add additional adjustments manually
+- Ability to add additional actions manually
-- Categorization of adjustments
+- Categorization of actions by type
+- Version history for actions to track changes over time

-### Sharing and Export
+### Sharing with Line Managers
-- Email sharing with managers
+- Email sharing with line manager
+- Content includes all visible answers (with questions) and actions
-- Downloadable summary document of responses
+- Complete version history of shared content
+- Ability to view exactly what was shared in previous sharing events
 - User control over what information is shared through visibility settings
 - Option to exclude skipped questions from shared content
+- Tracking of which specific versions of responses were shared

 ### Resources
 - Links to additional external resources